RagedUnicorn/wow-gearmenu-meta/DESCRIPTION.md

 There are certain limitations that make it harder to switch an item even if the player is out of combat.
 One such example is that WoW prevents switching items while the player is casting a spell.
 GearMenu detects this and changes the item as soon as there is a pause between two spells or if a spell was cancelled.
 Just keep this in mind if you absolutely need the item switch to happen as soon as possible.
 Another factor can be a loss of control effect such as sap, iceblock and similar effects.
 In such circumstances it is not possible to switch an item.
 GearMenu is aware of such effects on the player and will switch the item as soon as possible.

-If you still think you found an issue where GearMenu doesn't switch items as expected feel free to create an issue in the respective repository.
+If you still think you found an issue where GearMenu doesn't switch items as expected feel free to create an [issue](https://github.com/RagedUnicorn/wow-bcc-gearmenu/issues).

 #### Why can't I switch Weapons during Combat?

 This is a limitation that Blizzard puts on addons.
 It is not currently possible to switch to an arbitrary weapon while in combat.
 It is however possible to create weaponswitch macros because it is already known from which weapon to what weapon the player wants to switch.
-While it is not ideal, to workaround this issue GearMenu puts weapons in the CombatQueue if a weaponswitch is done while the player is in combat.
+While it is not ideal, to work around this issue GearMenu puts weapons in the CombatQueue if a weaponswitch is done while the player is in combat.
 If he is not in combat the switch will happen immediately.
 This might be improved in a future release if there is a better workaround possible.

-**Note:** It is also possible to switch a weapon by drag an dropping the weapon in the standard Blizzard interfaces.
+> Note: It is also possible to switch a weapon by dragging and dropping the weapon in the standard Blizzard interfaces.
 This however is in no way connected to GearMenu

 #### Why can't I create an Itemset?